openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Relationship between the Credential Issuer Identifier in the metadata and the Issuer Identifier in the Issued Credential

-Credential Issuer Identifier is always a URL using the `https` scheme as defined in (#credential-issuer-identifier).
+Credential Issuer Identifier is always a URL using the `https` scheme as defined in (#credential_issuer_identifier).
 Depending on the Credential format, the issuer identifier in the issued Credential may not be a URL using the `https` scheme.
 Some other forms that it can take are a DID included in the `issuer` property in a [@VC_DATA] format, or the `Subject` value of the document signer certificate included in the `x5chain` element in a [@ISO.18013-5] format.

 When the Issuer identifier in the issued Credential is a DID, below is a non-exhaustive list of mechanisms the Credential Issuer MAY use to bind to the Credential Issuer Identifier:

 1. Use the [@DIF.Well-Known_DID] Specification to provide binding between a DID and a certain domain.
-1. If the Issuer identifier in the issued Credential is an object, add to the object a `credential_issuer` claim, as defined in (#credential-issuer-identifier).
+1. If the Issuer identifier in the issued Credential is an object, add to the object a `credential_issuer` claim, as defined in (#credential_issuer_identifier).

 The Wallet MAY check the binding between the Credential Issuer Identifier and the Issuer identifier in the issued Credential.